Glossary of Terms

 Art Director

-Responsible for the “look” and overall feel, atmosphere, and style of the Film.
-Designs the “Sets” and often helps choose the Locations.
-On larger film productions, this task is often shared with the Production Designer; then the Art Director becomes the “foreman” of the Art Department, overseeing every aspect from Set Construction to Prop selection and making sure the Set Dressing department has “dressed” the set appropriately for up-coming scenes.
+The Art Director is responsible for the “look” and overall feel, atmosphere and style of the film.
+They design the sets and often help choose the locations.
+On larger film productions, this task is often shared with the Production Designer; then the Art Director becomes the “foreman” of the Art Department, overseeing every aspect from set construction to prop selection and making sure the set dressing department has “dressed” the set appropriately for up-coming scenes.

 Assistant Camera (AC)

-Under the direction of the DP, the AC’s load film, keep the actors in focus, change lenses, and film magazines.
-They keep cameras clean and in proper working condition.
+Under the direction of the Director of Photography, the Assistant Camera (AC) loads film, keeps the actors in focus, changes lenses and film magazines and keeps cameras clean and in proper working condition.

 Assistant Director (AD)

-The director’s “right arm”, the 1st AD assists with the Cast and works as the intermediary between the Director, Cast and Crew.
-The 1st AD “runs the set” and oversees all aspects of the production to keep filming on schedule.
-The 2nd AD coordinates background atmosphere and is responsible for making and distributing call sheets, as well as other tasks.
+The Assistant Director (AD) is the Director’s “right arm.”
+The first AD assists with the cast and works as the intermediary between the Director, Cast and Crew.
+The first AD runs the set and oversees all aspects of the production to keep filming on schedule.
+The second AD coordinates the background atmosphere and is responsible for making and distributing call sheets, among other tasks.

 Atmosphere

-(aka Extras & Background) Actors and people with non-speaking roles in the background of a shot.
+Atmosphere (aka Extras & Background) are actors and people with non-speaking roles in the background of a shot.

 Best Boy

-In the lighting electrical department, this is the first assistant to the gaffer.
-In the grip department, this is the first assistant to the key grip.
+In the lighting electrical department, the Best Boy is the first assistant to the Gaffer.
+In the grip department, the Best Boy is the first assistant to the Key Grip.

 Boom Operator